List of El Chavo del Ocho characters: El Chavo

 In the English dub of the animated adaptation, he is voiced by Mona Marshall.
-Unlike in the original series and the Spanish version of the animated series, instead of being called "Chente" or "Chavito", he is called "Chavorino" by his friends sometimes.
+Unlike in the original series and the original Spanish version of the animated series, instead of being called "Chavito", he is called "Chavorino" by his friends sometimes.
 Also, the "El" part of his name was officially removed from his character's bios in the animated series, possibly to keep in with the show's English production on Americanizing the series.
-Instead of ham tortas, he has a craving for ham sandwiches, although the Christmas specials state that he also has cravings for jelly sandwiches for mysterious reasons, but those jelly sandwiches are actually ham tortas (ham sandwiches) in the original Spanish version, called jelly sandwiches in the English version.
+Instead of ham tortas, he has a great craving for ham sandwiches, although the Christmas specials state that he also has cravings for jelly sandwiches for mysterious reasons, but those jelly sandwiches are actually ham tortas (ham sandwiches) in the original Spanish version, called jelly sandwiches in the English version.
 Also, his friend "Vicente" (or Chente) is renamed as Chova (switching the A and the O around).

-In Brazil, his name was changed to Chaves, because the word chavo wouldn't make sense in this language.
-"Chaves" is a Portuguese language surname, with a Spanish language version, spelled Chávez.
+In Brazil, his name was changed to Chaves, because the word chavo would not make sense in Portuguese.
+"Chaves" is a Portuguese-language surname, with a Spanish-language version, spelled Chávez.